 Synonyms: RCC, hypernephroma, Grawitz' tumour

-Renal cell carcinoma (RCC) is the most common of the tumours of the kidney in adults, accounting for 86% of neoplasms arising from the kidney.
+Renal cell carcinoma (RCC) is the most common of the tumours of the kidney in adults, accounting for over 80% of neoplasms arising from the kidney.
 In children, Wilms' tumour is the most common.
 Benign tumours of the kidney are rare.

 - Transitional cell carcinoma.